 Vista Huts, like many smaller accommodations on the island, was family owned and operated.
 It provided basic accommodations with basic amenities.
 We spent so much time in our training, at the beach, or exploring, that we barely spent any time at our villa.
 So, basic was all we really needed.

 At Vista Huts, we were about a five-minute walk to the beach and our training at Yoga Village Lembongan.
-It was also really close to little food markets on the main road and many restaurants were within a 20-minute walk.
+It was really close to little food markets on the main road and countless restaurants were within a 20-minute walk.

-Our stay also included a basic breakfast of an omelet (or pancake), fruit, and Bali coffee every morning, if we wanted to eat in.
+Our stay included a basic breakfast of an omelet (or pancake), fruit, and Bali coffee every morning if we wanted to eat in.

 The other hotel we stayed at was Lembongan Beach Club & Resort on our very last night.
 It had good reviews and was nice, but was even more of a splurge than Jenggala and the atmosphere was a bit more touristy than we typically prefer.